 The Medicare Coordination of Benefits (COB) program wants to make sure Medicare pays your claims right the first time, every time.
-The Coordination of Benefits Contractor (COBC) collects information on your health care coverage and stores it in your Medicare record.
+The Benefits Coordination & Recovery Center (BCRC) collects information on your health care coverage and stores it in your Medicare record.
 This record must be updated every time you make a change to your health care coverage.
 Information comes from these sources:

 - Your Medicare Secondary Claim Development Questionnaire,

 - Your group health plan,

 Medicare may be your secondary payer.
 Your record should show whether a group health plan or other insurer should pay before Medicare.
 Paying claims right the first time prevents mistakes and problems with your health care plans.
 To ensure correct payment of your Medicare claims, you should: